Alan Ball Jr.: Personal life

 Ball was educated at Farnworth Grammar School.
 Ball's father Alan Sr., also a professional footballer and manager, died in a car crash in Cyprus in January 1982.
 In April 2021, Ball's son, Jimmy, became the third generation of the family to manage in the Football League after being appointed interim manager at Forest Green Rovers.

 Ball was always a distinctive figure thanks to his diminutive stature, red hair, and his high-pitched voice.
 He wrote an autobiography, "Ball of Fire" in 1967, updated as It's All About a Ball, in 1978.
 His third autobiography, Playing Extra Time (2004) received critical acclaim giving insight into his highs and lows in the footballing world.

 In April 2004, Ball appeared for Testwood Baptist Church in the Roger Frapwell Testimonial Match at the BAT ground, Totton, near Southampton, wearing the number 7 shirt as he did in the 1966 World Cup triumph.
 Also in that team were former Saints manager Dave Merrington and ex-Saints defender Francis Benali.
 The proceeds from the game were donated to local charity SCRATCH.

 As a family man, Ball struggled privately after his wife and later his youngest daughter were both diagnosed with major illnesses.
 Lesley, whom he married on 21 May 1967 at the parish church of St Stephen, Kearsley, Lancashire, died on 16 May 2004, aged 57, after a three-year battle against ovarian cancer.
-Alan and Lesley, who had been together for five years prior to their marriage, had three children together; Mandy, Keely and Jimmy.
+Alan and Lesley, who had been together for five years prior to their marriage, had three children together: Mandy, Keely and Jimmy.
 They also had three grandchildren.

-He had remained in the family home in Warsash, and from mid-2005, Ball had an ongoing relationship with childhood friend Valerie Beech, ex-wife of former Bolton player Harry Beech.
+He had remained in the family home in Warsash, and from mid-2005, Ball was in a relationship with childhood friend Valerie Beech, ex-wife of former Bolton player Harry Beech.
 In May 2005, Ball put his World Cup winner's medal and commemorative tournament cap up for auction to raise money for his family, saying "They are just trinkets that take up space, I don't think I've even looked at them for years.
 My memories of the World Cup are more important than those things to me, and my family are even more important."
 The items were sold for £140,000.

+Ball is the great-uncle of professional footballers John McAtee and James McAtee.